simbo1905/thinbus-srp-js/README.md

 The property of `a` which we desire is that it does not repeat between login attempts.
 The user could be redirected to a malicious server which is forcing multiple login attempts with a crafted `B` to attack the password.
 This requires that `a` be random to not leak information and that `a` must be generated at the browser.
 It **must not** be passed by the server else a malicious server could pass known `a`, `s` and `B` for which it has pre-computed a rainbow table which takes `M1` as the lookup value.
 Thinbus hashes the username into `x` (and therefore `M1`) making this attack less easy should `a` not be perfectly random.
 To counter any future bugs that their may be with `window.crypto` implementations returning a constant or pseudorandom number Thinbus hashes `Date.now()` into the browser random to formulate an `a` value which will then vary for subsequent login attempts using a faulty browser.

 Currently IE11, Chrome, Firefox and Safari each implement a version of the secure random number generator in the WebCryptoAPI draft standard.
 If `window.crypto` or `window.msCrypto` is not detected Thinbus users an Isaac generator with a drop algorithm.
 The drop discards random numbers in a busy loop for 0.1s at page load.
 As noted above steps are taken to guard against pseudorandom or constant values being generated at the browser.
 IMHO this makes Issac an acceptable option for older browsers that don't provide WebCryptoAPI secure random numbers.
 You can detected the use of Isaac by checking `random16byteHex.isWebCryptoAPI()` should you wish to abort and tell the user to register with a better browser.
-If you do allow the user of Isaac it is **recommended** that you can spin it forward using an 'onkeyup' event handler attached to the username and password input fields:
+If you do allow the user of Isaac it is **recommended** that you can spin it forward using an `onkeyup` event handler attached to the username and password input fields:

 ```Javascript
 function (event) {